fieldtrip/website/workshop/mannheim2018.md

 {% include markup/danger %}
 Please do NOT use the graphical path management tool from MATLAB.
 In this hands-on session we'll manage the path from the command line, but in general you are much better off using a startup.m file than the path GUI.

-Please do NOT add fieldtrip with all subdirectories, subdirectories will be added automatically when needed, but only when needed.
+Please do NOT add FieldTrip with all subdirectories, subdirectories will be added automatically when needed, but only when needed.
 {% include markup/end %}

 The restoredefaultpath command clears your path, keeping only the